hengling/higher-or-lower/README.md

 ## What it looks like

+The game just started.
+The player has to guess which number the app randomly chose.

 ![The game just started.
 The player has to guess which number the app randomly chose.](/images/screen1.png)

+The player chose the wrong number.
+The app advises the player about the next guess.

 ![The player chose the wrong number.
 The app advises the player about the next guess.](/images/screen2.png)

+The player figured out the mysterious number.
+Good job!

 ![The player figured out the mysterious number.
 Good job!](/images/screen3.png)